aschowe/run_PRScs/README.md

 we set Markov chain Monte Carlo (MCMC) iteration to 10,000 and the first 5,000 MCMC iterations as burn-in (Schultz et al., 2022).
 For all other PRS-CS parameter the default settings were used.
-Using the PLINK 1.9 score function, raw PGSs were then calculated for each participant as a sum of the risk allele count weighted by the posterior means effects returned by PRS-CS, and then standardized to cohort mean = 0 and SD = 1 in R50 (4.1.3 (2022-03-10).
+Using the PLINK 1.9 score function, raw PGSs were then calculated for each participant as a sum of the risk allele count weighted by the posterior means effects returned by PRS-CS.

 ## References
 Auton A, Abecasis GR, Altshuler DM, et al. A global reference for human genetic variation.
 Nature.
 2015;526(7571):68-74. doi:10.1038/nature15393